 GPE in Liberia

-- 303 classrooms have been constructed and furnished, and 60 housing units for teachers have been completed.
+- 303 classrooms in 41 schools were constructed and furnished, and 72 housing units for teachers were completed,

-- Standardized school construction guidelines have been approved by the ministry of education.
+- Standardized school construction guidelines were approved by the ministry of education.